Toward General Digraph Contrastive Learning: A Dual Spatial Perspective: Introduction

-\textbf{Motivation.} \textit{Digraphs inherently encode directional information flows between entities, providing a more accurate representation of real-world scenarios.} For instance, directional edges in social networks model asymmetric influence propagation among follower-followee relationships~\cite{gupte2011finding}; transportation networks require directional edges to simulate one-way traffic constraints and congestion patterns~\cite{marshall2018street}; and citation networks utilize edge directions to represent unidirectional knowledge transfer between scientific publications~\cite{hummon1989connectivity, greenberg2009citation}.
-Beyond these intuitive examples, recent studies such as A2DUG~\cite{maekawa2023a2dug}, Dir-GNN~\cite{dirgnn_rossi_2023} and ADPA~\cite{sun2023adpa} have revealed a crucial insight: \textit{The direction of edge offers a novel perspective for addressing the challenges of topological heterophily}, a persistent issue in graph learning where connected nodes exhibit dissimilar features.
+\textbf{Motivation.} \textit{Digraphs inherently encode directional information flows between entities, providing a more accurate representation of real-world scenarios.} For example, directed edges capture asymmetric influence in social networks\cite{gupte2011finding}, one-way constraints and congestion in transportation systems\cite{marshall2018street}, and unidirectional relationships in citation networks~\cite{hummon1989connectivity}.
+Beyond these intuitive examples, recent studies~\cite{maekawa2023a2dug,dirgnn_rossi_2023,sun2023adpa } have revealed a crucial insight: \textit{The direction of edge offers a novel perspective for addressing the persistent challenges of topological heterophily}, which refers to connected nodes exhibiting dissimilar features.
 Collectively, these findings highlight the untapped potential of directional information and motivate the development of a dedicated contrastive learning framework for digraphs.